With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 New Hampshire

-Since searching for affordable houses was quite a challenge for New Hampshire residents, the state has passed the law to permit AUDs on all residential properties.
+Since finding affordable houses was challenging for New Hampshire residents, the state has passed the law to permit AUDs on all residential properties.

 Moreover, the law also states that other people besides the property owner can inhabit these lots, but the owner should reside on similar land.